Monika-81/padel-pals/README.md

 # **Padel Pals**

-**Padel Pals** is the discussion forum for Padel Tennis enthusiasts.
+**Padel Pals** is the discussion forum for Padel tennis enthusiasts.
 The forum aims to be a platform for discussions about padel, socializing with other padel interested people as well as to search for teams that are missing a player for a booked session, or to announce that the user is avalible if someone wants to team up.
 This site targets various kinds of people whom are interested in knowing more about the padel tennis sport, discuss rules, gear, techniques, etc and to just socialize with likeminded padel players.

 Let me introduce you further to [**Padel Pals**](https://padelpals.herokuapp.com/)!
 <br>